Financial highlights of the PGNiG Group in 2017–2019 [PLN m] | |||||

 Selected items of the statement of cash flows [PLN m]

-ROEreturn on equity, net profit to equity at end of period [%]
+ROE [%]return on equity, net profit to equity at end of period

-ROEreturn on equity, net profit to equity at end of period: net profit to equity at end of period
+ROE: net profit to equity at end of periodreturn on equity, net profit to equity at end of period

-Lower ROEreturn on equity, net profit to equity at end of period, on a decrease in net profit (close to 60%) coupled with a 4% growth in equity in 2019 compared with 2018.
+Lower ROE, on a decrease in net profit (close to 60%) coupled with a 4% growth in equity in 2019 compared with 2018.return on equity, net profit to equity at end of period

-ROAreturn on assets, net profit to assets at end of period [%]
+ROA [%]return on assets, net profit to assets at end of period

-ROAreturn on assets, net profit to assets at end of period: net profit to assets at end of period
+ROA: net profit to assets at end of periodreturn on assets, net profit to assets at end of period

-Higher ROAreturn on assets, net profit to assets at end of period, on a decrease in net profit (close to 60%) coupled with an 11% growth in assets in 2019 compared with 2018.
+Higher ROA, on a decrease in net profit (close to 60%) coupled with an 11% growth in assets in 2019 compared with 2018.return on assets, net profit to assets at end of period

 Net margin [%]